kvrhdn/go-tfe-run/README.md

 ## How to use this

-⚠️ Work in progress: this is not yet implemented!
+_⚠️ Work in progress: the CLI still has some pretty rough edges!_

 Install `go-tfe-run` using go get: